-Standardized exams like these make a significant contributory factor to the admission process.
-If you have a learning disability, demonstrating all you know can be difficult, especially if you work slowly or have ADHD.
-This is why the American’s with Disabilities Act (ADA) allows for extra time on these tests.
-Extended time testing or extra time testing can vary from time and one half to double time.
+Standardized exams have a huge impact on the admissions process.
+Demonstrating all you know can be difficult with a learning disability, especially if you work slowly or have ADHD.
+Because of this, the Americans with Disabilities Act (ADA) allows for extra time on tests.
+Extended time testing or extra time testing varies from time-and-a-half to double time.

-We specialize in providing the complete testing for extended time on the SAT, GRE, GMAT etc. and the neuropsychological report that one can send into the board to receive the appropriate accommodations.
-If you have a diagnosis of Anxiety, ASD, ADD or ADHD, etc. and demonstrate significant difficulties in your life due to this disability, the various boards should provide you with accommodations.
+We specialize in providing complete testing in New York for extended test time on common standardized tests.
+We also provide neuropsychological reports to send to the board for appropriate accommodations.
+If you have a diagnosis of Anxiety, ASD, ADD/ADHD, etc., and demonstrate significant difficulties due to this disability, the board should provide you with accommodations.

-We have been very successful in helping our clients demonstrate the need for extended time on the tests.
-We have a thorough understanding of both the College Boards requirements and the ADA laws which requires the College Board to provide accommodations.
+The Sachs Center is very successful in helping our clients demonstrate the need for extended time on tests.
+We thoroughly understand both the College Board’s requirements and the ADA laws which require the College Board to provide accommodations.

-What can you do prior to our evaluation in order to document a need for extended time?
+What can you do before our evaluation in order to document a need for extended time?

 Maintain excellent school records: report cards, IEPs, psychoeducational evaluations, and reports from teachers who have observed you or your child’s use and need for more time in the classroom.
-These will be essential to include in your evaluation.
-In addition to school reports, medical reports or letters from previous doctors or psychiatrists, indicating a diagnosis of ADHD or learning disability will be essential.
-If you received extended time on previous standardized tests, this documentation will also be very important to prove that your problems working quickly, are long standing, chronic and have not gone away.
+These are essential to include in your evaluation.
+In addition to school reports, include medical reports or letters from previous doctors or psychiatrists indicating a diagnosis of ADHD or learning disability.
+If you received extended time on previous standardized tests, this documentation is also important to prove that your problems working quickly are long-standing, chronic, and continuous.

 As a student, understand and be able to explain how your disability leads to your need for more time.
 Advocate for yourself.
 Understand your strengths and needs.
 Have a learning specialist, educational specialist, school psychologist, or clinical psychologist review your diagnostic test scores with you so you understand them.
 Discover what kind of learner you are.
 Have information ready about your testing for extended time.